Miami International Boat Show · Miami Beach, USA

 On-site concierge from Tuesday through Sunday morning at Island Gardens or Miami Beach Marina, holding the master schedule in real time.

-Yachts suited to Miami International Boat Show
+Where the fleet lies for Miami International Boat Show

-Miami International Boat Show charter — questions answered in depth
+Miami International Boat Show charter, in detail.

-- What does a Miami Boat Show yacht charter cost, all-in?
+What does a Miami Boat Show yacht charter cost, all-in?

 A 42-metre yacht for the show week (six nights, Tuesday arrival through Sunday close) typically runs $225,000–$410,000 all-in.
 That comprises a base charter fee of $145,000–$260,000, APA of 30%, the marina berth supplement of $14,000–$30,000, and concierge, restaurant, private-aviation and on-shore coordination of $45,000–$95,000.
 A 52-metre yacht moves the all-in to $460,000–$880,000; 65m+ moves beyond $1.5m.

-- How is the Miami show different from Fort Lauderdale?
+How is the Miami show different from Fort Lauderdale?

 Miami is roughly half FLIBS's footprint and skews more to the sub-50-metre US-flagged inventory; the buyer profile leans heavily to the Latin American and Northeast US wealth wintering in Miami; the surrounding social-and-dining calendar is denser (South Beach, Design District, Brickell) but the show floor itself is less commercially intense than FLIBS.

-- Can I get an Island Gardens or Miami Beach Marina berth?
+Can I get an Island Gardens or Miami Beach Marina berth?

 Yes — engagement by summer of the prior year is recommended for the better positions.
 Both marinas offer transient charter berths across show week; allocation is broker-coordinated and the better positions are taken through autumn.

-- What's the right yacht size for the show?
+What's the right yacht size for the show?

 For a principal-and-advisor buyer charter: 35–46m.
 For a brokerage or Latin American principal-anchor charter with meaningful hosted receptions: 47–58m.
 For a shipyard headline activation: 59m+.
 The 45–55m bracket is the sweet spot.

-- Can I host brokerage and dealer meetings on board?
+Can I host brokerage and dealer meetings on board?

 Yes — this is the most common single use-case.
 The sky lounge or formal indoor dining is the venue for working meetings; the aft deck or beach club hosts lighter post-walk debriefs.

-- Can I extend the charter into the Bahamas?
+Can I extend the charter into the Bahamas?

 Yes — the most popular continuation.
 Slip lines Sunday or Monday from Miami, overnight passage to Bimini, then onward to the Exumas (Highbourne Cay, Norman's Cay, Staniel Cay), Eleuthera (Harbour Island) or the Abacos.
 February is one of the calmest Bahamas weather windows of the year.

-- How does the show coordinate with Superyacht Miami at Yacht Haven Grande?
+How does the show coordinate with Superyacht Miami at Yacht Haven Grande?

 Superyacht Miami runs concurrently with the main show as the dedicated 30-to-80-metre display extension at Yacht Haven Grande on Watson Island.
 Working buyer schedules typically split between Marine Stadium for the sub-30-metre inventory and Yacht Haven Grande for the superyacht bracket; the chartered yacht acts as the calm working base between the two sites.

-- What's the weather in mid-February?
+What's the weather in mid-February?

 Reliably 22–25°C daytime, 16–19°C overnight, humidity moderate, rain rare.
 The one operational risk is a cold front from the north; we monitor through the week.
 Aft-deck reception evenings are weather-friendly with high confidence.

-- How do guests get to Miami?
+How do guests get to Miami?

 MIA (Miami International) is the primary commercial gateway — 15 minutes from Downtown, 25 minutes from Miami Beach.
 Opa-Locka and Miami Executive (KTMB) are the private-aviation primary fields.
 FLL is a useful alternative 40 minutes north.

-- Can children come?
+Can children come?

 Yes — Presidents' Day weekend is a natural family-charter window and we run multi-generational families around the show successfully.
 The parallel programme run by the chief stewardess (Vizcaya Museum and Gardens, the Frost Museum, Key Biscayne beach mornings, paddle-boarding) sits comfortably alongside the adult show calendar.

-- Is the WiFi on board good enough for business use?
+Is the WiFi on board good enough for business use?

 Yes.
 US east-coast charter yachts run Starlink with redundant cellular failover; bandwidth supports board calls, video conferencing and a connected hospitality programme.
 Miami cellular coverage is excellent across both marina sides.

-- What's the cancellation policy?
+What's the cancellation policy?

 Yacht charter cancellation follows the MYBA or industry-standard agreement signed at contract — typically 50% deposit non-refundable from signing, balance at six months, full balance non-refundable inside ninety days.
 Berth contracts are non-refundable from allocation.
 Specialist charter cancellation insurance is recommended and we introduce a broker at contracting.